TEMPLE578/ObsidianGitSync/Economics.md

 A common error made in thinking about causation

-If event a happens b
+If event a happens before ecent be, it